Tonyhou521/Tonyhou521/README.md

 I studied Economics and Mathematics during my Bachelor at USC.
 Not coming from a CS background, I need to learn Data Structure and Algorithms on my own, which is quite a challenge for me.
 I'm hoping that with the power of chatGPT and the continuous effort for LeetCode, I will gain a deeper understanding at the knowledges required to be a great Data Scientist.

-* 🌍  I'm based in New York (Currently) and sometimes Los Angeles.
+* 🌍  I'm based in New York (Currently) and sometimes in Los Angeles.
 * ✉️  You can contact me at [shengtao@usc.edu](mailto:shengtao@usc.edu)
 * 🧠  I'm learning CSCI572, a course called Web Information Retrieval.
 * 🤝  I'm open to collaborating on Formula One Projects, I'm a huge fan of the sport.